 Continued exposure to solvents can increase the chances of birth defects and learning disabilities.
-Some studies have suggested that paint exposure during pregnancy puts your baby at a slightly increased risk for childhood acute lymphoblastic leukemia.
+Some have suggested that paint exposure during pregnancy puts your baby at a slightly increased risk for childhood acute lymphoblastic leukemia.
 But more research is needed to assess this risk.

 For these reasons, it’s best to avoid working directly with oil-based paints during your pregnancy.
 If you work with this kind of paint, speak with your employer.

 Painting a room in your home will likely mean a very low level of exposure to anything dangerous to you or your baby.
 But the American Pregnancy Association advises that it’s still wise to avoid exposure to oil-based paints and any latex paints that have ethylene glycol ethers and biocides.

 The best recommendation to ensure the safety of you and your growing baby is to find someone else for the job.

 What Types of Paint Are Pregnancy-Safe?